cloned-doy/cloned-doy.github.io/_posts/2023-02-07-ericsson's-memory.md

 title: Ericsson's Memory
 date: Tue, 07 Feb 2023 10:39:40 +0000
 author: doy
-categories: [learning, research, brain, memory]
+categories: [learning]
 image: assets/images/pexels-photo-13775522.jpeg
 ---

 I am learning how to type properly, utilizing all my ten fingers to type faster.

 The goal is to type more naturally and automatically without looking at the keyboard.
 It seems difficult at first, but the more I practice, the more I realize that my fingers are able to 'dance' automatically.